For the 2025 school year, there are 5 community colleges serving 24,100 students in Seattle, Washington.

 What is community college diversity score in Seattle, WA?

-King County, WA community colleges have a diversity score of 0.78, which is higher than the national average of 0.70 (view national diversity statistics).
+Community colleges in Seattle have a diversity score of 0.74, which is equal to the national average of 0.74 (compared to national diversity statistics).

 How diverse are community college in Seattle, WA?